doctrine/orm/en/reference/faq.rst

 will not be recognized by Doctrine.

-If you want to perform the equivalent of the clear operation you have to iterate the collection and set the owning side many-to-one reference to NULL aswell to detach all entities from the collection.
+If you want to perform the equivalent of the clear operation you have to iterate the collection and set the owning side many-to-one reference to NULL as well to detach all entities from the collection.
 This will trigger the appropriate UPDATE statements on the database.

 How can I add columns to a many-to-many table?